ibm-cloud-docs/schematics/action-setup.md

 Before you begin:

 - Create an Ansible playbook and store the playbook in a GitHub or GitLab repository.
-- Make sure that you have the [required permissions](/docs/schematics?topic=schematics-action-setup) to create an action.
-The URL provided for required permission need to be edited when published.
+- Make sure that you have the required permissions to create and edit an action.

 You cannot update the location and region once an action is created.
 Also, make sure your IP addresses are in the [allowlist](https://cloud.ibm.com/docs/schematics?topic=schematics-allowed-ipaddresses).
 {: important}

 To create an action:

-1. From the [{{site.data.keyword.bpshort}} actions dashboard](https://cloud.ibm.com/schematics/actions), click **Create action**.
+1. From the [{{site.data.keyword.bpshort}} actions dashboard](https://cloud.ibm.com/schematics/actions).
+Then, click the **Create action** button.
 2. Configure your action.
-   1. Enter a name and an optional description for your action.
+   1. Enter an **Action name** and an optional **Action description** for your action.
 The name can be up to 128 characters long and can include alphanumeric characters, spaces, dashes, and underscores.
-   2. Optional: Enter any tags that you want to add to your action.
-Tags can help you find an action more easily later.
+   2. Optional: Enter the tags that you want to add to your action.
+Tags can help you search an action easily.
-   3. Select the resource group where you want to create the action.
+   3. Select the resource group where you want to create an action.
+Default resource group is `default`.
-   4. Decide where you want to create your action.
-The location determines where your action runs and your action data is stored.
-You can choose between a geography, such as North America, Frankfurt or London.
-If you select a geography, {{site.data.keyword.bpshort}} determines the location based on availability.
+   4. Decide where you want to create an action.
+The **Location** determines where your action runs and action data is stored.
+You can choose between a geography, such as `North America`, `Frankfurt`, or `London`.
+The {{site.data.keyword.bpshort}} determines the location based on availability.
 Make sure of your location, you cannot update the location and region once an action is created.
 For more information, about where your data is stored, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location).
-The location that you choose is independent from the region or regions where the {{site.data.keyword.cloud_notm}} resources reside where you want to run your Ansible playbook.
+The location that you choose is independent from the region or regions where the {{site.data.keyword.cloud_notm}} resources reside and where you want to run your Ansible playbook.
    5. Click **Create** to create an action.
-Your action is created with a `Normal` state and you are directed to the `Settings` page.
+Your action is created with a `Normal` state, and you are directed to the `Settings` page.
 3. Import your Ansible playbook.
-   1. Enter the URL to your GitHub or GitLab repository where you store the Ansible playbook that you want to run.
+   1. Enter the URL of your GitHub or GitLab repository where you want your Ansible playbook to run.
 The URL can point to the master branch, any other branch, or a subdirectory.
 Your action can point to one playbook at a time only.
 If you want to run multiple playbooks, create a separate action for each playbook.
       - Example for master branch: https://github.com/myorg/myrepo
       - Example for other branches: https://github.com/myorg/myrepo/tree/mybranch
       - Example for subdirectory: https://github.com/mnorg/myrepo/tree/mybranch/mysubdirectory